Registration Deadline: In order to vote you must be registered:

 In person: Go to any registration location and complete an affidavit of registration, which must be answered truthfully under the penalty of perjury.
 The questions on the affidavit will include your name, residence and date of birth.
 Registration locations include any city or town clerk’s office or elections commission, as well as certain state agencies such as the Registry of Motor Vehicles.

-By fax: Contact your local election office for faxing options.
+By fax: Contact your local board of elections for faxing options.

 VERIFYING YOUR VOTER REGISTRATION STATUS